British Arctic Whaling in the 19th

 of them there blokes,

-wot sells bad
+wot sells

-beer to sailors!
+bad beer to sailors!

-this is a commentary on the pitfalls of a recently discharged foreign-going
+the pitfalls of a recently discharged foreign-going mariner rapidly losing his

-mariner rapidly losing his money and possessions through his own weaknesses and
+money and possessions through his own weaknesses and ending up forced back to

-ending up forced back to sea, in debt to a crimp.
-Even with the harsh realities
+sea, in debt to a crimp.
+Even with the harsh realities of merchant service, the

-of merchant service, the above reference clearly exemplifies the aversion that
+above reference clearly exemplifies the aversion that many mariners held

-many mariners held towards whaling.
+towards whaling.
 So, was this perception fair?

-The first known Atlantic whalers were
+The first known Atlantic whalers

-the Basques c.1500, reaching to the Arctic within one hundred years.
+were the Basques c.1500, reaching to the Arctic within one hundred years.
 Then

 rapidly taken up by northern Europeans, during the seventeenth and eighteenth